hawkinsw/api_intro/docs/README.md

 Pretty cool!
 Play around with the code by calling the `socialMediaEndpointGenerator` function with different arguments and seeing what the function generates!

 We said that variables are meant to hold values in memory that change throughout the course of program execution.
 What do you notice about the values of `root` and `stem`?
 That's right: Once they are given their initial contents, their value remains *constant*, or unchanging, throughout execution.
-JavaScript gives us a way to help our fellow programmers keep their hands off of our variables whose values we know are not going to change throughout execution: Instead of declaring them with `var`, declare them with `const`:
+JavaScript gives us a way to tell our fellow programmers keep their hands off of the variables whose values we know are not going to change throughout execution: Instead of declaring them with `var`, declare them with `const`:

 ```JavaScript
 function socialMediaEndpointGenerator(username) {